Signs and Symptoms

 Hematological changes may include low white blood count, low platelet count or anemia.
 A rare but serious hematologic complication is autoimmune hemolytic anemia.

 Comorbidities will also be discussed.
 These are not direct Sjogren’s manifestations, but diseases and conditions that occur at higher rates in Sjogren’s patients.
-It is important for PCPs and non-rheumatology specialists to be aware of these conditions.
+It is important for PCPs and non-rheumatology specialists to be aware of comorbidities.
 They call for increased monitoring to allow for early intervention.
 When possible, preventive measures should be taken.